Ratepayers affected by financial hardship

-For those experiencing financial hardship as a direct result of COVID-19, Yarra has introduced a Community and Economic Support Package to create flexibility for both commercial and residential ratepayers.
+For those experiencing financial hardship, Yarra has our Financial Hardship Policy to create flexibility for both commercial and residential ratepayers.

 Payment arrangements can be tailored to suit each rate payer individually and their situation.